Solutions The best route to security compliance

 You should analyse anomalies to determine whether they correspond to security events.

-The organisation should evaluate security events to determine whether they could or have resulted in a failure to meet security objectives and, if so, your organisation takes actions to prevent or address these failures.
+The organisation should evaluate security events to determine whether they could or have resulted in a failure to meet security objectives, and if so, your organisation should take action to prevent or address these failures.

-If your organisation identifies a security incident, it should respond be executing a defined incident response programme to understand, contain, remediate and communicate the incident as appropriate.
-It also identifies, develops and implements activities to recover from identified security incidents.
+If your organisation identifies a security incident, it should respond by executing a defined incident response programme to understand, contain, remediate, and communicate the incident as appropriate.
+It should also identify, develop, and implement activities to recover from identified security incidents.

 Your organisation should: